 Welcome to The Gawler Foundation

-Whether you’re faced with a Cancer diagnosis, living with Multiple Sclerosis or Parkinson’s, or simply want to reach a greater level of overall wellbeing, we’re here to provide you with quality education, guidance and support at our Lifestyle Medicine based retreat programs, in the beautiful Yarra Valley, Victoria.
+Whether you’re faced with a Cancer diagnosis, living with Multiple Sclerosis or Parkinson’s, or simply want to reach a greater level of overall wellbeing, we’re here to provide you with quality education, guidance and support at our Lifestyle Medicine based programs.

 Our mission is to improve the recovery outcomes for people living with chronic illness, and to also assist those who are looking to create a greater sense of health and vitality in their lives.

 For over 30 years we have been achieving this through the delivery of lifestyle-focused programs, currently offered across six categories including Cancer-specific, MS-specific, Parkinson’s-specific, General Wellbeing, Meditation Teacher Training and Mindfulness Training for Health Professionals at our Yarra Valley Living Centre.

 Take charge of your healing and wellbeing at The Gawler Cancer Foundation and Yarra Valley Living Centre…